Buyer signals experienced sellers look out for

 But learning how to identify buying signals is only half the battle.
 Without tools that allow your sales team to take action on that information, buying signals can become stale or irrelevant before you have an opportunity to act.

-In today’s market, buying signals in sales come in many forms and reflect the more active role consumers have in the buyer’s journey.
+In today's market, buying signals in B2B sales come in many forms and reflect the more active role buyers have in the purchase journey.
 With the increased amount of independent research, your prospects are armed with more information.

 1. Prospect opens an email or downloads an asset